 When I decided to go to the Travel and Adventure Show, I made a plan for an overnight trip since I was on the coast.
 My timing was perfect for The Flower Fields of Carlsbad, California.
 Ranunculus flowers were waking up and spreading their beauty across 50 acres.
 See my article Sightseeing in The Flower Fields of Carlsbad.

-After visiting the Flower Fields, I went back to Oceanside so that I could have coconut shrimp at the Lighthouse Oyster Bar and Grill.
+After visiting the Flower Fields, I returned to Oceanside to have coconut shrimp at the Lighthouse Oyster Bar and Grill.
 Hey, we travel writers have our favorite foods, and oh my, their coconut shrimp is superb.

 Planning Made for a Magnificent Trip

-Even from the tone of this article, you can tell I was pleased with the decision I made to go to the conference and stretch it into another learning experience.
+Even from the tone of this article, you can tell I was pleased with the decision I made to go and discover Travel and Adventure Show tips and use them for planning my year.
 As I write, I am looking forward to a media trip to Buellton and a trip to Half Moon Bay in a couple of weeks later.

 Kathy Condon is a freelance journalist and travel writer.
 She is the Founder of the Palm Springs Insider Guide.
 Her book It Doesn't Hurt to Ask: It's All About Communication was named Best Book Finalist By USA Book News Kathy@kathycondon.net